 The biggest difference is that an authentic San Francisco clam chowder recipe serves the soup in a bread bowl.
 The New England dish, alternatively, is served with oyster crackers.

-And that’s basically the only difference!
+And that’s the only difference!

 But if you’d prefer to maintain that fluffy texture, use clean hands to press down on the soft center, sort of smushing the bread against the crusty sides so that the soup doesn’t penetrate as much.